reahl/reahl/reahl-doc/doc/whatchanged.rst

 The idea of |ExecutionContext| does not belong in the domain of
 |Fixture|\s, however, and it was really impossible to explain why a
-|Fixture| should have an additional context manager without invoking
+|Fixture| should have an additional context manager without explaining
 |ExecutionContext|.

 For these reasons, |Fixture| now does not support or need an extra